styled-components/styled-components/packages/css-to-react-native/README.md

 // { borderRadius: 50 } rather than { borderTopLeft: ... }
 ```

+This can also be done by passing a third argument, `false` to `getStylesForProperty`.

 ## License

 Licensed under the MIT License, Copyright © 2016 Jacob Parker and Maximilian Stoiber.